pyroscope/pyrocore/docs/usage-std-config.rst

     schedule2 = watch_hdtv, 10, 10, ((load.category, hdtv))

-See :ref:`category-views` for more on categories.
+See :ref:`howto-categories` for more on categories.

 .. topic:: Technical Details